kstppd/MPI_Pancake/README.md

 ## MPI Pancake
 MPI_Pancake is a lightweight, LD_PRELOADable library which tries to optimize MPI GPU communications from MPI_Derived types by hooking MPI_Isend and MPI_Irecv calls and then performing GPU packing and unpacking.
+MPI_Pancake can be used with C,C++ and Fortran.
 The library is developed for Vlasiator but can be used with all kind of software that do MPI comms with GPU data (especially those using MPI Derived types).

 ### Limitations
 **Curretnly MPI_Pancake will flatten `STRUCT HINDEXED MPI_BYTE` and `STRUCT MPI_BYTE` nested types that are using GPU memory but this is easily expandable to more